RICE-unige/experimental_robotics/README.md

 > [!CAUTION]
 > Mirrored networking requires Windows 11 22H2 or later and a recent WSL build; older versions ignore these settings.

-> [!NOTE]
-> Need the exact host IP?
-Convert the distro to WSL 1 with `wsl --set-version <DistroName> 1`, but you lose WSL 2 kernel features many ROS workflows need.

 ## 🎮 Simulator Compatibility